AdobeDocs/experience-manager-cloud-service.en/help/forms/configure-submit-action-sharepoint.md

 ## Advantages

-Advantages of submitting data from an Adaptive Form to the **[!UICONTROL Submit to SharePoint]** Submit Action are:
+Some of the advantages of submitting data from an Adaptive Form to the SharePoint storage are:

 * It facilitates the direct submission of form data to SharePoint, providing a centralized location for storing and managing information.
 * By applying the SharePoint's access control and permissions features, it ensures that only authorized individuals can view or modify the submitted data.